kichirouhoshino/sh.ppy.osu/README.md

   - `SDL_VIDEODRIVER=wayland,x11` - Forces wayland, fallback to x11
   - `STRANGLE_NODLSYM=1` - Fix for crash when applying framecap on OpenGL renderer
   - `LFX=1` - LatencyFleX
-  - `SU_TEMP_TESTING_BASS_CONFIG_DEV_PERIOD=2` - Internally change the BASS latency.
+  - `OSU_TEMP_TESTING_BASS_CONFIG_DEV_PERIOD=2` - Internally change the BASS latency.
 Increase if you encounter cracking.
 Will be a permanent setting in osu.
 ### Notes
 - Make sure the game renderer is set to Vulkan.
-- I recommend setting you audio output to PipeWire in the game settings.
-You can also mess around with the direct ALSA output.
+- I recommend setting your audio output to PipeWire in the game settings.
+You can also mess around with the direct ALSA output but I have not tested that usecase.
 - You can reduce audio stutters and xruns caused by low latency by configuring pipewire to dynamically switch between 44100Hz and 48000Hz.
 Due to how osu audio works, it only outputs at 44100Hz, which causes pipewire to resample the audio.
 If you do configure pipewire, make sure to launch osu first before playing any other audio to prioritize 44100Hz.
 - Realtime is recommeded to reduce audio crackles on certain setups.
 Consult your distro documentation on how to do it.